What Is a Trading Journal?

 What was your biggest recurring mistake?

-One specific thing to improve next week.
+One specific thing to fix next week.

-Once a month, go deeper.
+Once a month, look closer.

 Compare performance across strategies with real numbers